Type 1 Diabetes Team

 Melinda Zgorski, RN, BSN received her BSN from the University of Connecticut.
 When she was diagnosed with type 1 DM at 7, she liked her diabetes educator so much that she decided that her work as an adult would focus on diabetes.
 Melinda has spent a large part of her career working in diabetes research.
 She worked at Yale New Haven Hospital as a research nurse for 7 years where she took care of many of the subjects participating in the first artificial pancreas studies.
 As a research nurse at the Yale Children's Diabetes Research Program for the past 2 years, she has worked directly with our team, contributing her expertise in type 1 research to the many projects we have initiated.

 Fun Fact: Melinda is a dedicated UConn basketball fan.
-She can be found at UConn games cheering with her husband and chasing the UConn Husky with her daughter.
+She can be found at UConn games cheering with her husband and chasing the UConn Husky with her kids.

 Meet Our Fellows